 - Cockroaches frequently enter homes by coming up through dry drain traps.
 Periodically run the water in spare bathrooms, utility tubs, and toilets to keep the drain trap filled and off-limits to cockroaches.

 - Fiberglass window screens over vent pipes on the roof will prevent cockroaches from migrating up from sewer connections and gaining access to attics and windows.

 - Groceries, produce, and other packaged food products may have been stored in infested locations before they were purchased.
 Make an effort to visibly scan all grocery items for cockroach evidence before putting them away.

 - Children can transport cockroaches from school to home in book bags and lunch pails.
 Inspect these items on a regular basis.

 - Guests (adults and children) can often transport cockroaches from their infested home to yours either on themselves or in packages.
 Limit guest access to specific areas of your home and inspect these areas after they depart.

-Cowleys Pest Services can help you prevent and solve your cockroach problem in Edison, Woodbridge, Lakewood, Brick, Toms River, Piscataway, Trenton, Middletown, Princeton Junction, Old Bridge and nearby in New Jersey.
+Cowleys Pest Services can help you prevent and solve your cockroach problem in Edison, Somerset, Lakewood, Brick, Toms River, Piscataway, Bridgewater, Middletown, Princeton Junction, Old Bridge, and nearby in New Jersey.
 Contact us today to schedule a Free Estimate!

 Looking for a price?
 Get a no cost, no obligation free estimate.